OpeOnikute/TypeScript-Node-Starter/deploy/README.md

 ![](./screenshots/Screen-2.png)

-- [ ] **ElastiCache (Redis)** - Cache cluster to run Redis.
-This was provisioned properly to the best of my knowledge, but I was having issues accessing it from ECS.
-For now, an externel Redis host is being used.
+- [x] **ElastiCache (Redis)** - Cache cluster to run Redis.
+Resides in the same VPC as the app.
 Another option would have been to run Redis in another container, but that's not really production-grade.

 - [x] **MongoDB Atlas** - Since there is no straightforward way to setup a MongoDB cluster on AWS, it is adviced by even AWS evangelists to go with Atlas at first, which is a free managed service.